rng-guy/NFSMWBartender/README.txt

  2) • install an .asi loader or any mod with one (e.g. the "WideScreenFix" mod by ThirteenAG).

 To INSTALL this mod, copy the contents of its "scripts" folder into the "scripts" folder located in your game's installation folder.
-If your game does not have one, just create it instead.
+If your game does not have a "scripts" folder, create one.

 AFTER INSTALLING this mod, you can configure its features by editing its configuration files.
 You can find these configuration (.ini) files in "scripts\BartenderSettings" folder.